sourander/kamk-cookiecutters/project/{{cookiecutter.containing_folder}}/docs/docs/guides/user.md

 2. Use cases visualized
 3. Temporary user stories

-## User story

-The user requirements are typically written in the form of user stories (remember: we are assuming the Agile approach!).
-The user story is a simple sentence that describes the user's need.
-The user story is written in the form of:
+## Focus on User's needs

+Continuying with the airline example (see: [Vision and Scope guide](vision.md)), a user story might be a **"Check in for a flight"** task that the passenger wants to perform.
+The book by Wiegers and Betty puts it like this: *"Written as a user story, the same user requirement might read: "As a passenger, I want to check in for a flight so I can board my airplane."* [^0a1d1b]

 ```
 As a <type of user>, I want <some goal> so that <some reason>.
 ```

+Use cases (and user stories from Agile world) are user-centric, not product-centric.
+Later on, the system's technical, functional requirements and details are fleshed out using these user cases/stories as a starting point.
+In Agile, you would have a backlog filled with user stories, and you would work on them in iterations [^0a1d1b].

 Here are some examples: